colmpat/1brc/README.md

 27.8% runtime.mapaccess2_faststr (map lookup)
 26.9% runtime.slicebytetostring

+This brings the runtime all the way down to: 35.202693306s

 #### v2.1
 Looking at the flamegraph for this, the majority of our time is spent processing.
 The consumer has three main culprits: map access, scanner.Text(), and parseFloat.